loseway216/nasa-techport-app/README.md

 ## Features

-- add custom charts directive
+- add data-driven charts analytics
 - parallel requests and caching
 - encapsulate client-side pagination and other reusable components
-- responsive design for mobile and desktop
+- responsive design for desktop and mobile
 - unit tests and end-to-end tests

 ## Setup